Classification Auto-Encoder based Detector against Diverse Data Poisoning Attacks: Experiments

 \textbf{Setup}.
-A common training paradigm for training ML models in real world is the periodic update \cite{laishram2016curie} in which the data is acquired continuously.
+A common paradigm for training ML models in real world is the periodic update \cite{laishram2016curie} in which the data is acquired continuously.
 In this scenario, data is provided by users and buffered until sufficient data is obtained to retrain the model.
 To implement such a periodic update setting for SVM classifier, we consider 60 rounds of SVM updates.
-Each round represents a newly buffered data for updating SVM and it consists of 500 data points divided into a training set, a validation set, and a test set of 100, 200, and 200 samples, respectively.
-Based on different attack types, the attacker generates poisoned points for each round and adds them into the training data of the buffer for that round.
+Each round represents a new batch of data which consists of 500 data points divided into a training set, a validation set, and a test set of 100, 200, and 200 samples, respectively.
+Based on different attack types, the attacker generates poisoned points for each round and adds them into the training data for that round.
 At the next step, we assume that the defender has access to the recent 50 rounds of buffered data.
 By aggregating the contaminated buffered data of those 50 runs, we train our defense model.
 Then for evaluation purposes, we use the remaining 10 rounds of updates for testing the defense methods, namely 10 times the buffered data is fed to the detector and the data passing through it is used for model assessment.
-Every statistical result that is reported in this paper is the average of these 10 test runs.
+Every result reported in this paper is the average of these 10 test runs.

-Note that for each of the attacks in most experiments, up to 10\% of the clean data are poisoned.
-Exceeding 10\% does not seem realistic in practice.
-Also, we believe this is high enough to validate the robustness of CAE+ against poisonous data.
+Note that for each of the attacks unless otherwise specified, up to 10\% of the clean data are poisoned.
+Exceeding 10\% may not be realistic in practice \cite{koh2021stronger, carnerero2020regularisation, biggio2012poisoning, laishram2016curie}.
+We believe this is high enough to validate the robustness of CAE+ against poisonous data.
 To further show the impact of the percentage of the poisoned data, we conduct the experiment on CIFAR-10 with a higher poisoning rate (up to 30\%). \\